 Just like humans, every dog’s appetite is different, so make sure you’re comparing sudden changes to their normal eating habits, not the guidelines listed on their bag of kibble or what the dog next door eats.

 It’s not the most pleasant thing to think about, but paying close attention to your dog’s poop and urine output could give you vital information.

 Your dog’s poop should appear dark brown and have a soft consistency (similar to Play-Doh) with no mucus or blood present.
 Any deviations from the norm could be a symptom of a nutrient deficiency.

 A dull or brittle coat, skin problems, and hair loss (that can’t be explained away as normal shedding) can indicate a nutrient imbalance.
 These can be caused by a lack of protein, fats, or vitamins.

 If you’ve been feeding your dog cheap, low-quality, processed kibble from the grocery store, skin and coat problems might be the first symptoms of a nutrient deficiency that you notice.

 Some dogs, such as Chow Chows, have a characteristically black tongue.
 But if your previously pink-tongued pooch starts showing dark-colored spots on their tongue or gums, it could be due to a lack of Vitamin B3, or niacin.

 If you suspect that your dog has this condition, known as canine pellagra or “black tongue,” take it seriously.
 If left untreated, it can be fatal.

-Scientists are starting recognize the key role that gut biome (the healthy bacteria in the intestines) plays on everything from the immune system to brain function.
+Scientists are starting to recognize the key role that the gut biome (the healthy bacteria in the intestines) plays in everything from the immune system to brain function.
 And perhaps the most surprising is its effect on mood.

 An imbalance in the gut biome can cause dogs and humans alike to feel depressed and lethargic.
 Your dog might also appear to be sadder than usual as a result of chronic pain, nausea, or discomfort.